 Chengdu attractions include the famous Chengdu Panda Base, a very popular place to see giant pandas!
 Chengdu boasts many historical and cultural tourist attractions like Sanxigndui Museum, Kuanzhai Lane and Wuhou Temple.
 Wuhou Temple was constructed in honor of Zhuge Liang (great military strategist during the period of Three Kingdom) set in the southern suburbs of the city.

-Chinese Folk Art Form, or Qu Yi in Chinese Pinyin, can be traced back to previous Han Dynasty (202BC-220AD).
-During Tang and Song dynasties, Chinese Folk Art Form in Chengdu made some progress.
-In Qing Dynasty, Sichuan Qu Yi with distinctive local characteristics gradually came into being.
-During the period of the Republic China, a site was allotted to specialize to performance Qu Yi.
-Usually, Chengdu Quyi is performed not in large theatre but in tea houses, taverns and even on streets.
+Chinese Folk Art Form, or Qu Yi in Chinese Pinyin, can be traced back to previous Han Dynasty (202 BCE – 220 CE).
+During the later Tang and Song dynasties, Chinese Folk Art in Chengdu was able to progress and evolve in some ways.
+During the Qing Dynasty, Sichuan Qu Yi, with distinctive local character, gradually came into being.
+During the period of the Republic China in 1949, a site was allotted for the performance of Qu Yi.
+Usually, Chengdu Qu Yi is performed not in large theaters but in tea houses, taverns and even on streets.